Comparison results for the $p$-torsional rigidity on convex domains: Limiting regimes: the cases and

 \section{Limiting regimes: the cases $p\to1^+$ and $p\to\infty$}

-The scale-invariant functional $Q_p(\Omega)$ provides a natural bridge between the two extremal regimes of the $p$-torsion problem, namely the Cheeger-type limit $p\to1^+$ and the distance-function-dominated limit $p\to\infty$.
-In this section we recall the precise asymptotic behavior of the normalized $p$-torsional rigidity $T(p;\Omega)$ and describe the corresponding limits of $Q_p(\Omega)$ within the framework introduced in Sections~\ref{sectia1}--\ref{sectia4}.
+The scale-invariant functionals $Q_p(\Omega)$ and $\overline Q_p(\Omega)$ provide a natural bridge between the two extremal regimes of the $p$-torsion problem, namely the Cheeger-type limit $p\to1^+$ and the distance-function-dominated limit $p\to\infty$.
+In this section we recall the precise asymptotic behavior of the normalized $p$-torsional rigidity $T(p;\Omega)$ and describe the corresponding limits of $Q_p(\Omega)$ and $\overline Q_p(\Omega)$ within the framework introduced in Sections~\ref{sectia1}--\ref{sectia4}.